groue/GRValidation/README.md

 - **Value Reparation**: lets check and format this phone number.
 - **Composition**: several validations can be composed in a single more complex one, as in "this string should be nil, or not empty".

-Model validation, on the other side, throws errors like "name should not be empty" and provides:
+Model validation, on the other side, throws errors like "name should not be empty".
+It is built on top of value validation and provides:

 - **Property validation**, as in "Name should not be empty."
 - **Global validation**, as in "Please provide an email or a phone number."